Sahilraut17/Extending-Source-Code-Summarization-using-transformers/README.md

 cd NeuralCodeSum; pip install -r requirements.txt; python setup.py develop

+## For Python Data generation

+Use the CuBERT token generator file for gernerating the tokens and replace it with the original tokens.

+Then:

+$ cd data/python and run the script get_data.sh

 ## Training/Testing Models

 We provide a RNN-based sequence-to-sequence (Seq2Seq) model implementation along with our Transformer model.
 To perform training and evaluation, first go the scripts directory associated with the target dataset.